enonic/old-xp-doc/doc/developer/schema/index.rst

 Schemas are made up of the following main concepts:

 * A rich set of widgets called :ref:`input_types`
-* Build rich :ref:`schema_forms` by combining Input Types and layouts
+* Building rich :ref:`schema_forms` by combining Input Types and layouts
 * Horizontal inheritance across forms through the use of :ref:`mixins`

 .. toctree::